-CreditRepair.com BBB rating is a D due to multiple unanswered complaints from customers and questionable advertising practices.
+CreditRepair.com BBB rating is an F due to multiple unanswered complaints from customers and questionable advertising practices.

-Reading CreditRepair.com BBB Reviews include many troubling common complaints like an apparent continuing problem of customers being led to believe the monthly price is $49.99 while they are actually charged $99.99 a month.
+Reading CreditRepair.com BBB Reviews include many troubling common complaints like an apparent continuing problem of customers being led to believe the monthly price is $49.99 when they actually charged $99.95 a month.

 CreditRepair.com Phone Number & Address

 CreditRepair.com headquarters is located in West Valley City, Utah.